Scholar-in-Training Awards: Annual Meeting

 Applications are no longer being accepted.
 The deadline to submit all applications for Scholar-in-Training Awards for the 2020 AACR Annual Meeting was December 9, 2019.

 - Applicants must be the first author and presenter of an abstract submitted for presentation at the Annual Meeting.

-- Applicants must be an Associate Member of the AACR in good standing (dues paid through 2016).
-Nonmember graduate students, medical students and residents, clinical fellows or equivalent, and postdoctoral fellows who wish to apply for a Scholar-in-Training Award should submit a Membership Application Form by Nov.
-10, 2016 in order to obtain membership in time to then submit an application for a Scholar-in-Training Award.
+- Applicants must be an Associate Member of the AACR in good standing (membership current through 2019).
+Nonmember graduate students, medical students and residents, clinical fellows or equivalent, and postdoctoral fellows who wish to apply for a Scholar-in-Training Award should submit a Membership Application Form by November 25, 2019 in order to obtain membership in time to then submit an application for a Scholar-in-Training Award.

-- Applicants cannot be employees or subcontractors of a for-profit private industry.
+- Applicants cannot be employees or subcontractors of for-profit private industry.

 Selection of Award Recipients

-Successful applicants will be selected based on the merit of their abstract, CV, and personal statement; awardees will be notified by the end of January 2017.
+Successful applicants will be selected based on the merit of their abstract, CV, and personal statement; every effort will be made to notify awardees by early February 2020.